Animal Systems of Communication and human language.....

 Human language is not purely a reflex triggered automatically by external stimuli or internal emotional states.
 Human language can be used as an index, just like animal communication, but it may also exhibit what has been termed displacement.
 Humans can not only talk about things that are absent but also about things that have never been.
 Humans can invent myths and tell lies.
 Human language can be used arbitrarily, with the stimulus deep within the speaker's psyche and the topic not present or even non-existent.
 Animal languages can only be used as a means of pointing to something directly present in time and space.

 3) In animal systems, each signal has one and only one function.
 More than one sign cannot share the same meaning.
 For example, gorillas in the wild have three types of signals which express danger, presence of food, and desire for sex.
 The gibbon system of communication consists of three signals: a signal for danger on the ground, another for danger in a tree, and another for danger in the air; these three do not overlap in meaning and each meaning can only be expressed by that one sign.
+In contrast the signs in human language usually have more than one meaning; and each meaning can be expressed by more than one sign (example with the word eye).

+4) Animal signals are not naturally used in novel ways.
+Animal systems are essentially non-creative.
+They cannot be used metaphorically or figuratively.
+As far as we know, animals can't lie or invent myths.
 Human language is creative and can be used in novel ways.
 Two-year old children can produce novel utterances they have never heard before (*sheeps, *Daddy gived the book).
 By three, children regularly produce sentences they have never heard before and regularly use words in new, creative ways.
 Messages can be sent that have never been heard before by the sender or by anyone else.
 Human languages are infinitely creative in that a potentially limitless number of messages can be sent.

 Unlike animals, humans can lie, they can use language to distort or extend the world around them.
 Animal communication is based on a limited inventory of signs.
 If you learn the set of signals and their meaning then you know the system completely; there is no creativity for extending it further.
 This is not the case with human language.
 If you were to learn the entire set of words in any human language, you would still not know the language.

 5) Because they are non-creative, animal systems are closed inventories of signs used to express a few specific messages only.
 Honeybees, for instance, can communicate only about the location of a source of nectar.
 As far as we know, bees do not communicate about the weather or the beauty of nature, or gossip about other bees in the hive.
+Human language is unlimited in its expressive capacity.
+Besides containing word symbols, human languages are based a system of patterns, or rules, called grammar.

 Grammar can be defined as patterns with function but no specific meaning: phonology (new sound combinations), morphology (new words), syntax (new sentences).
 It is the grammar that allows language signs to be used with virtually endless creatively.